leonahess/zFlux/README.md

 ## Set logging level

-To not get too big logfiles you may set the logging level higher.
-Current Level is DEBUG Other available logging levels:
+To not get too big logfiles you may set the logging level higher in main.py.
+Current Level is INFO.
+Other available logging levels:
   ```
   INFO